sharmainec/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 ## Command format
-This section aims to provide you with a quick breakdown on LingoGO!'s command format.
+This section aims to provide you with a quick breakdown of LingoGO!'s command format.

 ### Command Words